-In 1821, the Medical Department of the Army was reorganized and consisted of one surgeon general, eight regimental surgeons and forty-five assistant surgeons.
+In 1821, the Medical Department of the Army was reorganized and consisted of one Surgeon General, eight regimental surgeons and forty-five assistant surgeons.
 An assistant surgeon was normally assigned to a small permanent military installation (i.e. Fort Scott), and a surgeon was stationed at Regimental Headquarters.
 Any person who desired an appointment as a medical officer was required to apply to the Secretary of War, through the Surgeon General, and to have a license to practice from a respectable medical association or college.
 Before receiving an appointment a candidate was also required to pass an examination which was conducted by a board of three medical officers who were assigned by the Surgeon General.
 The license and examination enabled the army to secure medical officers who had a formal medical education that was supplemented with practical experience.
-An assistant surgeon received fifty-two dollars per month and was allowed one servant and the same allowance of fuel, quarters, etc. as a captain.
+An assistant surgeon received $52 per month and was allowed one servant and the same allowance of fuel, quarters, etc., as a Captain.
 The Post Surgeon was authorized to treat civilian patients and keep the fees which his private practice generated as a supplement to his military income.

 In addition to providing medical treatment to the sick, the Post Surgeon was responsible for the operation of the hospital, examined recruits, maintained the Meteorological Register, and furnished pension certificates.
 The Meteorological Register was a book in which the daily weather information (temperature, wind direction and force, amount of rain or snow, etc.) was recorded.
 At small forts, the Post Surgeon's medical staff consisted of at least one hospital steward and a cook who were both enlisted soldiers.